 Open-Ended Questions.
 Six open-ended questions were formulated for this research to gain insight on sexuality and coping mechanisms (e.g., “To what extent, if it all, are your coping mechanisms influenced by your sexuality?”, “How do you feel the issue of self-harm in the LGBTQ+ community is perceived by others?”).
 Procedure

 Considering the sensitive nature of the research topic, the researcher gained ethical approval from the Host university’s ethics board.
+When working with a population who are vulnerable to self-harm much had to be considered.
+For example, the purpose of the research study was clear from the offset so participants could give informed consent.
+They also had the choice to skip any of the questions to help avoid any potentially triggering content.
+The ethics board approved the application, following this the recruitment process began.

-Following institutional ethical approval, the recruitment process began.
 The questionnaire was created on the software Qualtrics (Qualtrics, XM).
 Prior to participation, participants were provided with an information sheet and consent form.
 Participants were asked to complete the demographic questionnaire, followed by the open-ended questions.

 Participants were debriefed at the end of the questionnaire, clarifying the research aims and purpose, and signposted to relevant information and psychological support (Mind, DistrACT) due to the sensitive nature of the research.

 The data were analysed using inductive thematic analysis (Braun & Clark, 2006) to understand the experiences within this population.
 The researcher familiarised themselves with the data by reading and re-reading it before developing codes and organising these codes into themes and sub-themes.
-Data were coded manually on Microsoft Excel.
+Data were coded manually on Microsoft Excel using colour coding to organise meaningful parts of the data (Tuckett, 2005).
+During the process of colour coding, themes were developed.
+Those that shared similarities were grouped into an over-arching theme.
+The themes were then appropriately worded to accurately indicate the theme’s content .

 Results